spring-attic/spring-roo/readme.txt

    * Assembly ZIP unzips and is of a sensible size
    * Assembly ZIP contains both PDF and HTML documentation
    * Assembly ZIP runs correctly when installed on major platforms
+   * Create Jira Task ticket "Release Spring Roo x.y.z.aaaaaa"
-   * Run the "reference guide" command, copy the resulting XML file into $ROO_HOME/deployment-support/src/site/docbook/reference, git commit and then git push (so the appendix is updated)
+   * Run the "reference guide" command in the Roo shell, copy the resulting XML file into $ROO_HOME/deployment-support/src/site/docbook/reference, git commit and then git push (so the appendix is updated)